apptainer/apptainer-userdocs/gpu.rst

  GPU Support (NVIDIA CUDA & AMD ROCm)
 ######################################

-{Singularity} natively supports running application containers that use NVIDIA's CUDA GPU compute framework, or AMD's ROCm solution.
+{Project} natively supports running application containers that use NVIDIA's CUDA GPU compute framework, or AMD's ROCm solution.
 This allows easy access to users of GPU-enabled machine learning frameworks such as tensorflow, regardless of the host operating system.
 As long as the host